jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 The data captured during the molding process is useful to build a ML model that will warn us when the quality of the product may be lower than the defined standard.
 While in a canonical scenario, the data is gathered from the sensors (directly, via PLC or a gateway) and sent to the cloud, in many manufacturing projects we have to deal with old and/or proprietary systems that cannot be directly connected.
-You have to get the data from already existing sensors, using diverse communication protocols and with special calibration issues.
+You must get the data from already existing sensors, using diverse communication protocols and with special calibration issues.
 Furthermore, many factories have low bandwidth connectivity and overloading their communications is a big concern.